CharlesAndreo/commons-imaging/README.txt

 =========================================================================
-Welcome to Apache Commons Imaging  <http://commons.apache.org/imaging/>
+Welcome to A pache Commons Imaging  <http://commons.apache.org/imaging/>
 =========================================================================

 License (see also LICENSE)